SanderMertens/flecs/docs/Relationships.md

 ```

 When compared to regular relationships, union relationships have some differences and limitations:
-- Relationship cleanup does not work yet for union relations
+- Relationship cleanup does not work yet for union relationships
 - Removing a union relationship removes any target, even if the specified target is different
 - Filters and rules do not support union relationships
 - Union relationships cannot have data